Case Study

 Outcome

-A live platform built for scale and regulatory readiness
+A live platform built for trust, scale, and regulatory readiness

 The SAF Book & Claim Registry platform is now live and undergoing RSB certification.

-The system enables SAF credit tracking and trading, supports airlines and corporate buyers, improves compliance readiness for evolving regulations, and provides a foundation for a scalable SAF marketplace.
+The system enables SAF credit tracking and trading, supports airlines and corporate buyers, improves readiness for evolving regulations, and provides a credible operational foundation for a SAF marketplace.

-The platform is designed as a multi-tenant solution, allowing 360 Jet Fuel to offer similar capabilities to other clients in the future.
+The platform was designed as a multi-tenant solution, allowing 360 Jet Fuel to extend similar capabilities to other clients in the future rather than treating the first tenant as a one-off build.

 Key Insights